10 Very Convincing Reasons To Be a Hairdresser

 And once you’ve won those prizes and people know who you are?
 Opportunities to do photoshoots and stagework or to be an ambassador or educator for a brand are plentiful and often come with the win.

 6. It can be as flexible as you are

-Freelancing is big business for hairdressers and there are lots of different roles within the freelance world.
+Freelancing is growing in popularity amongst hairdressers and there are lots of different roles within the freelance world.
 You could work as a mobile going to visit people in their homes, in a salon renting a chair or as a session stylist working on shows and shoots.
 There’s no denying it’s hard work, but if you want to be your own boss, hairdressing certainly offers a flexible take on the usual 9-5.

 7. You meet some amazing people